Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Discussion

 \subsection{Events Featurization}

-Although most of the events are false positives, we still make statistical analysis for the Bayes Factor, coherence and PCA for them, so that we can investigate the characteristics for these false positives.
+Although all of the events are false positives, we still make statistical analysis for the Bayes Factor, coherence and PCA for them, so that we can investigate the characteristics for these false positives.
 We first summarize the empirical distributions of the Bayes factor in Figure \ref{fig:BF_summary} across polarization products and band categories.
-The four polarization channels exhibit markedly different BF distributions: XX and YY are predominantly negative with modest tails, whereas the cross-polarization products (XY/YX) are broader and more multimodal, with a substantial fraction extending to ln BF>0.
+The total intensity and four polarization channels exhibit markedly different BF distributions: Stokes-$I$ as well as XX and YY are predominantly negative with modest tails, whereas the cross-polarization products (XY/YX) are broader and more multimodal, with a substantial fraction extending to ln BF>0.
 A similar dependence is observed across frequency categories: GNSS-rich regions show heavy-tailed, multimodal BF distributions, consistent with heterogeneous interference morphologies, while the civil-aviation band appears comparatively more homogeneous.